swiftlang/swift-foundation/Sources/Foundation/Documentation.docc/Curation/FoundationEssentials.md

-# ``FoundationEssentials``
+# Foundation Essentials

 Core types and essential functionality used by most applications.

 ## Overview

-The Foundation Essentials package provides the most important types for everyday development:
+The FoundationEssentials package provides the most important types for everyday development:

 * Core types beyond those provided by the Swift standard library: ``Data``, ``Decimal``, and ``UUID``.
 * Dates and time intervals.